lovemonkey257/dabble/README.md

 - The Adafruit speakerbonnet/amp works fine now and can capture audio
 - Two encoders work

+## Components
+- Raspberry Pi 5.
+I tried the Pi Zero 2 but the speaker bonnet and ALSA/Pulseaudio did not play nicely.
+I'll come back to this.
+- [Pimoroni 0.96" LCD](https://shop.pimoroni.com/products/0-96-spi-colour-lcd-160x80-breakout).
+I got mine from PiHut.
+- 2 x [Fermion EC11 encoders](https://thepihut.com/products/fermion-ec11-rotary-encoder-module-breakout).
+These work well and I'm using these instead of the pretty one.
+- 1 x [Adafruit Speaker Bonnet](https://www.adafruit.com/product/3346).
+Can use 3W 8Ohm speakers which should be powerful enough
+- NESDR Nano 2+ (but any RTLSDR should do)
+- No idea about an enclosure yet.
+Will prototype it in thin MDF

+## Software
+- UI and controller written in python
+- Modified version of of eti-cmdline from JvanKatwijk to enable scans.
+Forked here https://github.com/lovemonkey257/eti-stuff
+- Modified version of dablin from Opendigialradio so I can get PAD messages in cli version, https://github.com/lovemonkey257/dablin

 ## Capture Audio from Adafruit Speaker Bonnet
 The driver for the speaker bonnet does not present a recording interface - its playback only.
 This is a problem for me as I sample the sound to display the visualiser.